MoeraOrg/moeraorg.github.io/overview/index.md

 The World Wide Web was designed with decentralization in mind.
-One of the core ideas was that every user, organization, project should have their own site or page located anywhere in the Internet and linked with other pages using hyperlinks.
+One of the core ideas was that every user, organization, project should have their own site or page located anywhere on the Internet and linked with other pages using hyperlinks.
 The term *home page* came to us from these ancient times.
 But the period when users created their own home pages and filled them with their own content was very short.
 Soon, they began to use centralized services for this purpose: forums, portals, blogging platforms and so on.
-Comparing to the handcrafted home pages, the platforms have many advantages.
+Compared to the handcrafted home pages, the platforms have many advantages.

 #### Advantages

 **Ease of use.** No more tricky HTML/CSS formatting and server programming.
-You enter the text - and it becomes published, in a second.
+You enter the text — and it becomes published, in a second.
 You can concentrate on the content and leave programming to programmers.

 **Uniform design.** No more wild colors, non-readable text and confusing